comp426-2023-spring/planify/CHECKLIST.md

 10. Assemble your final documentation.
 11. Clean up code and create a release.
 12. Create a pull request to post a link to your project and your demo the demo repo: https://github.com/comp426-2023-spring/a99-project-demo/

-## Go!

-And that is about all you need to get started.

-Good skill and be creative!